async-labs/builderbook/README.md

 - Next server for serving pages, server-side caching, sitemap and robots
 - Express server for internal and external APIs

-Here is an example of web application with split servers: https://github.com/async-labs/saas
+Here is an example of a web application with split servers: https://github.com/async-labs/saas

 Splitting servers will get you: